 Marvin joined Watsi on December 25th, 2014.
-Six years ago, Marvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marvin's most recent donation traveled 8,600 miles to support Eh Eh, a refugee from Thailand, to fund a safe C-section.
+Seven years ago, Marvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marvin's most recent donation traveled 8,600 miles to support Daw Nwe, a 61-year-old woman from Thailand, to fund eye surgery so she can see clearly again.

 Marvin has funded healthcare for 97 patients in 12 countries.